jmacdon/methylation/README.md

 In addition, this package uses the Bioconductor ReportingTools package to create HTML tables that present the results for a given analysis in an HTML table, with clickable links to the above plots.
-This tends to be a nice format to give to collaborators, so they can peruse results and look at pretty pictures, to boot!
+This tends to be a nice format to give to collaborators, so they can easily peruse the results, and also look at graphical representations of significant genomic regions.